Destinations

 Credit: Okayama Prefecture Tourism Federation

 Mt.
 Ojigatake is considered the best lookout point in the Seto-Inland Sea area.
 From the top, on a clear day, you can see the entirety of the island-speckled waters and into Shikoku beyond.
 You can see The Seto Bridge - an expansive 13 km suspension bridge across four islands - connecting Honshu to Shikoku in its entirety from the top.
-The Seto Bridge holds the record for being the world’s longest two-tiered bridge as you can cycle across it!
+The Seto Bridge holds the record for being the world’s longest two-tiered bridge.
+You can cycle across it!

 How to go: There is a parking lot at the top of the mountain for lucky drivers.
 But, public transportation does not go all the way up.
 It takes about two hours from Okayama Station by bus.
 Get off at Karakotoen-guchi.
 From there, expect about a 40-minute hike up 1000+ stairs.
 You could potentially call a taxi to take you up.